The Secrets of the Pelvic Floor

 It’s important to activate the muscles that you use cut your pee off mid-stream.
 To do this, contract, pull up, and hold.
 You should feel a tightening around your vagina, though try not to tighten your butt or upper belly muscles.
 Contrast this move by letting go of the muscles: Feel the base of the core relax, and then relax one more layer to fully surrender.
 If we learn to isolate these muscles with a neuromuscular or brain-body connection in order to activate and relax them then we have the power to control how we deal with stress and learn how to be calm more often which equals a sense of youthfulness.

 Benefit: Empowers us to understand how our body deals with stress, and where and how we hold stress.
-It helps us to feel relaxed and calm, which can make us look and feel more youthful.
+It helps us to feel relaxed and calm.
 This will also help create more fluidity and flexibility in the hips and pelvis and connect you to the base of your core.

 2. Inner Arch Foot Roll on Ball